-You may, in writing, revoke all authorizations to disclosure of protected health information at any time.
+You may, in writing, revoke all authorizations to disclose your protected health information at any time.
 You cannot revoke an authorization for an activity already done that you instructed me to do or if authorization was obtained as a condition for obtaining insurance and South Carolina law provides the insurer the right to contest the claim under the policy.

 III.
-Business Associates Disclosures
+Business Associates' Disclosures

-HIPPA requires that I train and monitor the conduct of those performing ancillary administrative services for my practice and refers to these people as "Business Associates."
-In my practice, "business associates" includes our secretaries who provide services such as typing, making phone calls, and filing insurance claims- all activities which may bring them into some measure of contact with your protected health information.
+HIPAA requires that I train and monitor the conduct of those performing ancillary administrative services for my practice and refers to these people as "Business Associates."
+In my practice, "business associates" include my secretaries who provide services such as typing, making phone calls, and filing insurance claims - all activities which may bring them into some measure of contact with your PHI.
 My clerical staff does periodically have access to those sections of your designated medical record that contains the particulars of your mental health concerns.
 The only other "business associates" in my office are the cleaning crews.
-In compliance with HIPPA, I have signed formal contract with these business associates, which very clearly spells out to them the importance of them protecting your mental health information as an absolute condition for employment.
+In compliance with HIPAA, I have a signed formal contract with these business associates, which very clearly spells out to them the importance of them protecting your mental health information as an absolute condition for employment.
 I train them in my privacy practices, monitor their compliance, and correct any errors, if they should occur.